 And enter the OMS.

 But furthermore, shoe brands realized that this system also benefits physical customers, allowing them to buy online in the physical store – via a tablet or any other mobile device – the correct size they want if it happens to be out of stock (it’s called the Endless Aisle concept).
-This way of using an OMS has considerably proven to increase the profitability of brands and businesses.
+This way of using an order management system has considerably proven to increase the profitability of brands and businesses.

 And also changed the way they operate.
 Now sales representatives don’t need to convince the will-be customer that ‘in a few days its desired product will be available, so please wait for it’ but instead can provide the customer with a hybrid solution mixing e-commerce and traditional brick-and-mortar retail to get them their products as fast as possible.